 Flushed 3 rows

-/* View the changes of the employee table in the emp_sal table. */
+/* View the changes to the employees table in the emp_sal table */

 obclient> SELECT emp_id, count(*) num